MicrosoftDocs/content-templates/templates/org/aac/aac-article-title-content.md

 - REQUIRED STATEMENT: Include the following statement to introduce this section:
 -->

-These considerations implement the pillars of the Azure Well-Architected Framework, which is a set of guiding tenets that you can use to improve the quality of a workload.
+These considerations implement the pillars of the Azure Well-Architected Framework, which are guiding tenets that you can use to improve the quality of a workload.
 For more information, see [Well-Architected Framework](/azure/architecture/framework).

 <!--
 - Describe any lessons learned from running this that would be helpful for new customers.